 His tone is generally balanced and professional.
 For example, in his chapter on the Synoptic Problem, Gupta presents the debate within the sciences of source criticism and social memory (3–12) without himself engaging in any overt theological argumentation to sway the reader towards a particular view.
 This preserves the purpose of his book, which is to simply provide an overview of NT debates in an academically credible way for a wide readership.

 While one book cannot cover everything, there are a few other important topics that Gupta could have addressed as well, such as discussions on trinitarianism, Second Temple Judaism, or ecclesiology.
 Nevertheless, the thirteen debates Gupta does cover are all crucial debates that any student of the New Testament should understand.
 Therefore, the central strength of the guide is its usefulness.
 Even though it is primarily written for “relative newcomers” (xi) to NT scholarship, this work can also aid the well versed as it lays out positions clearly, discusses the pros and cons of each, and offers additional resources (at two academic levels: beginner and advanced) for each topic.
 On the whole, teachers, students, and the curious alike will find Gupta’s guide practical and informative, and for the most part a solid foundation for beginning deeper investigations into some of the key issues in NT studies.

 CBS book notices provide brief descriptive summaries and assessments of new publications in biblical studies and biblical theology.
+CBS book notices are not full academic book reviews.
 The present book notice was written by Jonathan Wright, a Ph.D. student at Midwestern Baptist Theological Seminary.